leagueutils/cdn-mgr/README.md

 ## Interface
 The public API of the CDN manager purely works on filenames and media classes.
 Folder structure, naming, deduplication and more are handled internally based on this information

+## Image Generation
+This service also houses infrastructure to generate images from templates and fillers, leveraging a custom-built Rust crate with Python bindings for maximum speed